fieldtrip/website/discussion_list.md

 # Discussion List

 Please be considerate that the main developers are busy researchers themselves and cannot answer individual questions.
-Please ask for support on the FieldTrip [email discussion list](http://mailman.science.ru.nl/mailman/listinfo/fieldtrip).
-It aims to foster an open communication between both users and developers, to share expertise among users and to discuss new ideas for analysis.
+Therefore we kindly request you to ask for support on the FieldTrip [email discussion list](http://mailman.science.ru.nl/mailman/listinfo/fieldtrip).
+It aims to foster an open communication among users themselves to build up expertise, and between users and developers.

 You can send send an email to <fieldtrip-subscribe@science.ru.nl> to subscribe to the FieldTrip list, or to <fieldtrip-unsubscribe@science.ru.nl> to unsubscribe.
 Only people who are subscribed to the discussion list can send and will receive messages.
 Once subscribed, you can send your questions and contributions to <fieldtrip@science.ru.nl>.